 Can I visit a coffee farm Hawaii tour as a wholesale buyer?

 Yes.
 Kona Volcano Farm in Captain Cook welcomes buyer visits by appointment.
-Contact Hector at 808-315-9021 or sales@konavolcano.com to arrange a visit.
+Contact us at 808-315-9021 or sales@konavolcanofarm.com to arrange a visit.

 What is the best time to visit a coffee farm in the Kona belt?